visoth99/businesslogin/README.md

 This is a practice project that using the Java language with spring boot framework.
 If you are interested, you can clone the project, and find out by yourself how I can implement the business login web page by using Java.

-reach me out on Discord, usernameId:Cc#2129
+reach me out on Discord, usernameId: Cc#2129

 ## Note
 This is not a Jar file or open-source, and It is a Maven project.